ivsanro1/author_classification/README.md

 This repository contains all the assets to perform Exploratory Data Analysis on data, Training, Evaluation and Prediction of a Machine Learning system that predicts authors given text fragments.

 # Environment
 We highly encourage you to run the docker-compose.yaml and go to `localhost:8890` to run the notebooks and the scripts to predict, given the number of dependencies of the project.
+This is explained below in the section `How to run the prediction`.
 However, if you are running on a Ubuntu 18.04 with Python 3.7 installed with a Jupyter installation, you can only install the dependencies in `requirements.txt` via `pip install requirements.txt` before running the notebooks and/or prediction script.

 # Software requirements
 Operative system: Linux (Ubuntu 18.04).
 Provided you have Docker installed, you can use the Dockerfile which will run on Ubuntu 18.04